Join the Lurie College Discord! Chat with current, former, and future students of SJSU’s Lurie College of Education!

 Sit back, laugh, and relax with our Lurie College Storytellers.
 Keep up with them through the Lurie College Tik Tok and Instagram weekly to watch what they do during their weeks, give tips about school, talk about their passions, and more.

 According to a popular study, 95% of adolescents own a cell phone and 45% are online almost constantly.
 When Cellphones Come To School, a new very timely, informative and provocative one hour documentary from high school teacher and EdD Leadership Program alumni Anne Tran, shows what happens when these phones predictably end up in classrooms and the impact on learning that results.
 Featuring interviews with a diverse range of students, teachers and experts, When Cellphones Come To School, highlights both positive and negative outcomes and points the way toward creating a better understanding of the national debate around the role cellphones might and do play in classroom education settings.

 SJSU Lurie College of Education undergraduate, graduate, credential, and doctoral students can enter your name for a chance to join Dean Heather Lattimer and a group of students for great conversation and a complimentary meal each month during the academic year!

 Attendees will be selected at random – none of your responses in the RSVP form will affect whether or not you’re selected, but they will help Dean Lattimer learn a little bit about you before the meal if you are selected.

 Those who are selected to dine with the dean will receive an email notification approximately 1 week before each meal if once they’ve been randomly selected.
 Those who aren’t selected for a meal are still eligible to be selected for a future meal.
 Lurie College students are only eligible to enter their information once and attend at most one meal per academic year.

-The Fall 2021 Dine with the Dean events are scheduled to take place:
+The next Fall 2021 Dine with the Dean event is scheduled to take place: